MoarCatz/SESC-site/README.md

-# SESC-site
+# SESC Site
-SESC website redesign
+An attempt to redesign the official SESC website using the latest web technology